The Blake Methodology – Steven Blake mba (UK)

 The Blake Methodology is taught whilst learning OldPain2Go®.
 It is planned to also teach it alongside new developments such as OldFat2GoTM and OldTroubles2GoTM plus many other modalities.
-In the last 8 months it has gone from just Steven Blake using this Methodology into 8 trainers and 468 practitioners worldwide getting excellent results.
+Since November 2016 it has gone from just Steven Blake using this Methodology into 8 trainers and over 700 Practitioners worldwide getting excellent results.
 Trainees have included several doctors, psychologists, lay people, and many hypnotherapists.
 The beauty of this methodology is that it is available and accessed readily by people who would not consider being hypnotized.
 The trainees who have other skills and modalities have mapped it across to almost any situation the client throws at them.
 Results are lasting and clients for OldPain2Go® are usually totally pain free in just one session.
 Training takes just one day.